Blind3y3Design/blind3y3design.github.io/_posts/2016-07-08-Pokemon-Go-UX.md

 title: The Importance of UX and a Guided Introduction
 date: 2016-07-08 09:00:00 -0400
 categories: [blog]
-tags: [Game Design, UX, UX Design]
+tags: [Game Design, UX, UX Design, Pokemon, Gaming]
 ---

 ## Exploring the UX of Pokemon Go